AdamBrodzinski/RedScript/readme.md

 * **Compile time type inference checking**

 RedScript was created to provide a first class functional experience in the browser.
 It is inspired from Elixir but does not have the same features (ElixirScript aims to do this).
-Our main goal is to provide easy interoperability with other JavaScript libraries.
+Our main goal is to provide easy interoperability with other JavaScript libraries while still providing a first class experience.

 If this prototype is popular enough I would love help to create a proper compiler.